hashgraph/hedera-sourcify/docs/MIGRATION_STATE.md

 File outside of allowed directories.
 ```

-**Fix:** Submit sources keyed by their full path as declared in `metadata.sources` instead of just the basename. `retry-failed-exports.mjs` implements this via `resolveSourcePaths()`, which extracts the correct key from `file.path` in the local API response.
+**Fix:** Submit sources keyed by their full path as declared in `metadata.sources` instead of just the basename. `node scripts/export-to-global.mjs --chain-id 296 --retry-failed` implements this via `resolveSourcePaths()`, which extracts the correct key from `file.path` in the local API response.

-**Status: Fixable.** Run `retry-failed-exports.mjs` against the affected contracts.
+**Status: Fixable.** Run `node scripts/export-to-global.mjs --chain-id 296 --retry-failed` against the affected contracts.

 ---